brent-soles/CS487-DB-Generator/README.md

 As you will see by looking at the source code, our main chunck of computation is house in a for loop which iterates over the range specified in the `--tuples` argument provided to the program.
 Once the arguments have been parsed, they are passed to single function which calls the big for loop for generating each of the tuples.
 Once the tuples have been loaded up into a buffer (an array in this case), we open the specified file (creating it, if it doesn't exist), and then proceed to write out each index in the array to a corresponding line the file.

 In order to write out to a file, the standard library function `open()` is used, which we pass a `w+` flag to indicate we would like to write into the file, creating it if it does not exists (and if it exists, it will overwrite the current file).

+One nuance of the program, is it generates a random table of data each time it is run.
+What this means, is if I run the program 3 times, for the same number of tuples, the results will be different each time.
+In the long run, this may impact performance of queries.